 Even on a budget, no trip is complete without a little shopping.
 Luckily, there’s no shortage of shopping opportunities to be had in Manila or Jakarta.
 Both cities boast grandiose malls you can roam around.
 From high-end malls to night markets and thrift shops, Manila and Jakarta are hot spots when it comes to shopping options!

-Manila is home to some of the world’s biggest shopping malls, so it’s usual to see a lot of big malls all over the city.
-From international and local brands, to affordable and high-end restaurants, you will find everything you need here in this metro.
+Manila is home to some of the world’s biggest shopping malls, including the SM Mall of Asia.
+As such, it’s usual to see a lot of big malls all over the city.
+From international and local brands to affordable and high-end restaurants, you will find everything you need here in this metro.
 Aside from that, you will also see a lot of shopping malls here like Greenhills and Divisoria, where a lot of things are sold wholesale at a bargain!
-A lot of tourists flock to these locations to do last minute shopping, and purchase souvenirs to take home.
-These spots are traveler-friendly, so you can be assured that shopping in Manila is worth every penny!
+With so many cheap places to go shopping, a lot of tourists flock to these locations to do last-minute shopping and purchase souvenirs to take home.
+These are traveler-friendly, so you can be assured that shopping in Manila is worth every penny!

 There’s stiff competition in Jakarta when it comes to shopping!
 This city has a potent mix of both high-end, exclusive malls and bulk-shopping opportunities as well.
 Shopping centers like the ITC (International Trade Center) Mangga Dua and Pasar Baru are the most popular shopping attractions due to the wide range of products sold there.
 Expect anything and everything you can think of to be available here at these locations.
 They are also wonderful places to grab bargains!